 Visit the world heritage sites in Kathmandu.

 Gosaikunda trek is not just up to a place, it’s a miracle.
 Gosaikunda is not just a lake, it’s a blessing of Lord Shiva.
 This spiritual place doesn’t only offers a majestic natural scenario but also fills you with your heart full of spiritual essence.
-And so goes on with Langtang trek.
+And so goes on with the Langtang trek.
 Trekking to the mystic foot trials of Langtang valley, a diverged species of flora and fauna could be observed.
-This trek also presents with unique cultural essence and warmth of tradition.
+Langtang Gosainkunda trek also presents with unique cultural essence and warmth of tradition.

 The 17 days Langtang Gosainkunda Trek is a breath-taking adventure in the Langtang valley.
 Also known as "the valley of Glaciers", the Langtang valley is a cornucopia of natural treasures and Himalayan beauty.
 Moreover, the Langtang Gosainkunda Trek by the Himalaya Land Treks is also located comparatively nearer to Kathmandu Valley than other popular trekking destinations.
 Some of the major destinations you cover during the trek are described below.

 The pristine environment of the valley of Langtang is definitely out of this world.
 The Langtang Lirung towers over the valley and gives it a wonderful sense of enchantment.
 The Langtang Valley is also home to many ethnic Tibetan Buddhists.
 As such, Tibetan Buddhism and its influence can be amply found throughout the valley.